 If you look at the evolution of the human brain, there have been drastic changes.
 Primarily human brain can be divided into three parts, Reptilian brain, Limbic Brain & Cerebral Cortex Brain.
 The oldest of all three is the reptilian brain.
 This brain is believed to be few hundred million years old.
 There are two functions of reptilian brain which is called as ‘Fight’ or ‘Flight’.
 It means either you will fight, or you will run away (flight).
 This kind of brain helped species survive.
 We call it a reptilian brain because this is the way reptiles react whenever they observe any change in their environment which may affect them.
 Be it a snake, lizard or a crocodile etc. If you will go near them either they will attack you or they will run away.
 As the human brain evolved, there was a new dimension which got added to it and this was Limbic Brain.
 This brain is primarily responsible for the emotional behavior of human beings.
 It is also responsible for the formation of memories within ourselves.
 The third and the latest one is the ‘Cortical Brain’ which is majorly responsible for more evolved qualities of humans like intelligence, creativity, imagination, and intuition etc.

-This leads us towards the Mind which is far more complex than the brain and is a super set of it.
+This leads us towards the Mind which is far more complex than the brain and is a superset of it.
 If we look from the modern science perspective, the major contributor to the human mind is believed to be the Intellect.
-In oxford dictionary, one of the meanings for the mind is ‘A person’s ability to think & reason; the intellect’.
+In Oxford dictionary, one of the meanings of the mind is ‘A person’s ability to think & reason; the intellect’.
 However, In Yogic science, Mind has been categorized into 4 different dimensions.
 These are Buddhi (Intellect), Ahankara (Identity), Manas (Memory) & Chitta (Pure Intelligence).